eivinhj/ttk4155-lab-support-data/ATSAM3X8E/readme.txt

 **************************************************************************************/

 This folder includes files for use on the Arduino DUE:
-"Device_Startup" include the files neccecarry to "simple_delay" includes a simple delay function for waiting (aproximately) a number of milli- or microseconds by inserting __nop__ operations.
+"Sam" include the files neccecarry to
 "uart_and_printf" includes a simple interface for using printf via UART on the Arduino DUE.

 NOTE: A known bug in the printf library is that the compiler crashes if you put "\n", "\r" etc. in the string.